eliabieri/wg_display/project_report.md

 Yew is a component-based framework for writing web applications in Rust.

 The components are written in Rust and HTML.
+The CSS utility framework [Tailwind CSS](https://tailwindcss.com) was used to style the components.
 In order for them to live in a single file, `Yew` provides a macro called `html!` that allows to write HTML in Rust.

 ```rust